rimkute/blog/index.md

 My work centers on the junction of AI, autonomy, energy, and critical minerals, framed through questions like:

 - How do we make systems observable and robust enough for real industrial and public-infrastructure use?
 - How do critical minerals and manufacturing constraints reshape what is actually buildable?
 - How should boards and CEOs think about security and resilience as part of capital allocation?

-If this is the world you are working in and you want to think through it together, 🤝 [let's talk](https://www.linkedin.com/in/belmanco).
+If this is the world you are working in and you want to think through it together, 🤝 [let’s talk](https://www.linkedin.com/in/belmanco).